-These are standards that are to be verified on an annual basis, or sooner if required by Trading Standards, or if the integrity of the working standard has been jeopardised in any way.
+These are standards that are to be verified on an annual basis or sooner, if required by Trading Standards or if the integrity of the standard has been jeopardised in any way.
 Standards are to be submitted for verification, as per the instructions outlined in the Verification by Trading Standards or Verification by another organisation sections below.

 Once verified, they are to be listed in the Quality Management System (QMS) of the accredited organisation.

 A standard that is not verified is not considered a working standard and therefore no verification or inspection work should be completed using it.

 Standards that have not been approved as a working standard may only be used in specific circumstances.
 For example, non verified volume measures used to test a measuring instrument during a compliance audit or non verified masses used as makeweight during testing of a high capacity weighing instrument.

 Verification by Trading Standards

 Prior to any work being undertaken by a Trading Standards laboratory, the Accredited Person is required to submit a completed standards verification request form and have a booking confirmation from Trading Standards.

 Please read the safe working practice document and complete the standards verification request form before contacting us: